How To Ferment Vegetables Easily & Safley

 Is It Safe To Eat My Fermented Vegetables?

-If the vegetables develop any bad, rotten, or spoiled smell or taste at any point, you must discard them.
+If the vegetables develop any bad, rotten, spoiled or alcoholic smell or taste at any point, you must discard them.
 If you notice a white film on top of the liquid when you open the jar, this is normal.
 It is a by-product of the fermentation process, so you can clean it and eat the vegetables.
 Sediments on the bottom or cloudy brine are also typical signs, indicating the presence of good bacteria.

 Using a PH strip can help you determine your batch’s PH level, and it should be between 4.0 and 6.0.
 However, this does not indicate the presence of harmful bacteria.
 There are several signs that your fermented vegetables are not safe to eat: